bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

   user: user,
   timeoutMillis: timeout
 ) { error in
   guard error == nil else {
     // The code to run when there is an error while initializing the SDK return
   }
   let client = BKTClient.shared
   let showNewFeature = client.boolVariation(featureId: "YOUR_FEATURE_FLAG_ID", defaultValue: false)
   if (showNewFeature) {
       // The Application code to show the new feature } else {
-        // The code to run when the feature is off
+    // Handle the error when there is no cache or the cache is not updated }
-    }
 }
 ```